EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 The statue that is left is an animated statue, and when someone attempts to open the door, it attacks.

-## Room 2 - Blood Wall
+## Room 2 - Blood Door
-As the characters enter into the room,
+As the characters enter into the room, they see a locked door with the words, "The key is found within your head, use the key to paint me red"

+The characters need to put their blood on the door in order to get it to open up

 ## Room 3